SINTEF/dlite/examples/dehydrogenation/README.md

 Two examples are provided:

 * Example 1.
-The mappings are hard coded into the run script, which can be run directly with python.
+The mappings are hard-coded into the run script, which can be run directly with python.
 Note that the data are obtained from same [collection of molecules](#1-simple-workflow/atomscaledata.json) as in the two previous cases.